1

 • Severe nausea and vomiting.

-Increasing numbers of people are going to the emergency room after using marijuana, possibly because they used too much.
+Increasing numbers of people are going to the emergency room after using cannabis, possibly because they used too much.
 This may happen because they:

 If you or someone you know has any of the symptoms above, call the poison control hotline at 1-800-222-1222 for free, fast, expert help anytime.
 If the symptoms are severe, call 911 or go to an emergency room.

-All information on the health effects of marijuana is taken from the Retail Marijuana Public Health Advisory Committee’s systematic review of available, high-quality research.
+All information on the health effects of cannabis is taken from the Retail Marijuana Public Health Advisory Committee’s systematic review of available, high-quality research.